 - Trust your instincts.
 If you sense they are being dishonest about something, they probably are.
 Read about my experience in Parioli.

 - Ask how much time you have, before you need to decide.
 They will give the apartment to who they like best, not necessarily who accepts it first.
 Just know, however, that they will accept a less desirable person than yourself if you take too long to decide.
 When my friend and I were seeking an apartment together, another two girls – who had accepted it first and were about to sign a contract – were suddenly denied as soon as we called.
-We were apparently more like-able.
+Apparently, we were more charming.

 - When you do decide.
 Try to negotiate what you want.
 Ask about who is responsible for plumbing repairs, large appliance repairs, garbage collection fees and RAI TV fees etc. Negotiate further.